Tips on Buying a Used RV From a Private Owner

 1. To make sure that there are no serious problems with the RV that could end up being a deal breaker.

 One constant factor in negotiations is that the buyer usually has to increase their offer as the seller counters with a lower price than they originally asked for.
-It is very rare for the seller to ask for more than what they originally asked for and for the seller to offer less than what they originally offered.
+It is very rare for the seller to ask for more than what they originally asked for and for the buyer to offer less than what they originally offered.
 So your first offer and their counter will be the foundation for the rest of the negotiation process.

 Good luck and I hope that this helps.